-Some people have asked me how I relate to Leonardo da Vinci, perhaps because of the masked Mona Lisa on my homepage presenting the Ten Commandments for the Digital Millennium, for the recurrence of his works in my works, or for the article I wrote about Mona Lisa’s identity.
+I have been asked how I relate to Leonardo da Vinci, perhaps because of the masked Mona Lisa announcing my Ten Commandments for the Digital Millennium, for the recurrence of his works in my works, or for the article I wrote about Mona Lisa’s identity.

 How he influenced me then?
 In the cradle, I believe.